Main Content

 ~$ ros2 topic pub -1 /stop std_msgs/Bool "data: 1"

-Create a Function for Code Generation
+Create Function for Code Generation

-To generate a standalone C++ node, modify the function to make it compatible for code generation.
+After testing the controller in MATLAB, modify the function to make it compatible for code generation.

 • Remove the lines of code related to plot.